 I will update this article later in the season, after the winter dry rest for the Callista section dendrobiums and Barkeria.
 The Dendrobium lindleyi are hanging just about 15″ under the light panel and show no signs of burning; likewise for the upper leaf tips of the Dendrobium victoria-reginae.

-I was so pleased with the growing and flowering results for the over-wintering setup, that I added a second high intensity LED fixture for year-round growing, to accommodate species that thrive with cool temperatures, high light, and high humidity.
+I was so pleased with the growing and flowering results for the over-wintering setup, that I added a second high intensity LED grow light for year-round orchid growing, to accommodate species that thrive with cool temperatures, high light, and high humidity.
 In particular, I have concentrated on cooler growing Dendrobiums from New Guinea and the Philippines, Sarcochilus, Barkeria, and Dockrillia (Dendrobiums) from Queensland, Australia.
-Plus a few high light Epidendrum — at the top of the mount panels, the high intensity LED lights actually put out too much light for most Dendrobium species and I wanted to make use of the entire growing area.
+Plus a few high light Epidendrum — at the top of the mount panels, the high intensity LED grow lights actually put out too much light for most Dendrobium species and I wanted to make use of the entire growing area.

 The growing and flowering results have been superb (see the Epipendrum porpax photo with 21 flowers!).
 The ease of maintaining the mounts has been enjoyable.
 The growing area stands in a 4’x4′ hydroponic flood tray, allowing me to mist and water till dripping wet everyday.
 Once a week, we use a wet-dry vac to vacuum up the excess water.
-Humidity is maintained at 60-70% and the LED lights do not add excessive heat.
+Humidity is maintained at 60-70% and the LED grow lights do not add excessive heat.
 I use a small fan to circulate air in the room, and open the windows at night for cooling in our 50F (10C) nighttime temperatures.
 All in all, I would say that my growing results for mounts and baskets have been much better than in the outdoor shade house, in large part to due to the constant high humidity.
 In fact, most of my shadehouse mounts have migrated indoors permanently after seeing such robust root growth under the indoor LED light setup.